UltimateSoftware/cordova-plugin-check-secure-hardware/README.md

 Google Nexus 5      (6.0.1): Does not have HW secure storage

+Samsung Galaxy Nexus (4.3.3): Does not have HW secure storage

 Asus Zenfone 3      (6.0.1): Has HW secure storage

 06-06 15:03:05.417 22188 22271 I System.out: [DBG] Is auth required? : false